Bassam266/Scaning-the-sensor/README.md

 # Scanning the Sensor

-A scanning platform that measures the homogeneity of the sensor surface and determines the optimal wavelength — the one corresponding to the most sensitive slope in the reflectivity spectrum.
+A scanning platform that measures the homogeneity of the sensor surface and determines the optimal wavelength, the one corresponding to the most sensitive slope in the reflectivity spectrum.

 ## Overview